Yuhala/shopping-cart-laravel/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-The projects

 ### Prerequisites